SQ6NTI/mapillary_360onex/README.md

 # mapillary_360onex
-Mapillary processing scripts for Insta360 One X
+Mapillary processing scripts for Insta360 One X camera

 Geotag images in a specific directory by GPX track file.
 Please specify Mapillary username.
 The script assumes that GPX file contains UTC timestamps while JPG EXIF timestamps are in local time.